 What challenges did you overcome on your journey to becoming an airline pilot?

 The main challenge for me was funding my training, which meant that I needed to work full-time during most of it.
 Working and training at the same time was a high workload to manage and it took a lot of hard work, motivation and discipline.

 What advice would you give yourself at the start of your airline journey if you could?

 The advice that I would give myself back at the start of my Pilot training journey is that everyone’s journey to the flight deck is different and that there is no one single way of achieving the goal of becoming an airline pilot – focus on yourself, planning your journey and realising your goal.

 If you weren’t an airline pilot what would you be?

-If I weren’t an airline Pilot, I would probably still be in my previous job as a Finance Manager – saving up for my next flight, of course…
+If I wasn’t an airline pilot, I would probably still be in my previous job as a Finance Manager – saving up for my next flight, of course!

 When did you land your first airline job?